-- Eclipse, latest version (standard for Enioka developers, it is of course possible to successfully use other IDEs or editors) - Maven 3.x (CLI, no Eclipse plugin) for dependencies, build, tests, packaging - Sonar (through Maven.
+- Eclipse, latest version (standard for Enioka developers, it is of course possible to successfully use other IDEs or editors use provided style xml) Visual Studio Code configuration is also provided with the code, as it directly re-uses Eclipse formatting (and language server!). - Maven 3.x (CLI, no Eclipse plugin) for dependencies, build, tests, packaging - Sonar (through Maven.
 No public server provided, rules are here) - Git